-The DOT (or USDOT) is a federal Cabinet department of the U.S. government concerned with transportation.
+The DOT (or USDOT) is the United States Department of Transportation, a federal cabinet department of the U.S. government concerned with transportation.
 It was established in 1966 and began operating on April 1, 1967.
 It is governed by the United States Secretary of Transportation.

 Its mission is: “To serve the United States by ensuring a fast, safe, efficient, accessible, and convenient transportation system that meets our vital national interests and enhances the quality of life of the American people, today and into the future.”

-CMV operators often use compliance software to automate their processes to make sure their drivers and vehicles are compliant at all times.
+Commercial motor vehicle operators are required to register for a USDOT number and are subject to federal regulations and safety inspections managed by the FMCSA and other DOT agencies.
+Many commercial carriers use compliance software to automate their processes to make sure their drivers and vehicles are compliant with federal law at all times.

 Monitor equipment, trailers and assets to improve security, utilization and uptime.

 Built to make your driver’s day easy, this FMCSA-certified ELD is connected directly to the vehicle for improved accuracy and automated logging.
 Includes 24/7 phone support.